haimonvieira/bitwarden-import/README.md

 # Bitwarden import: Bitwarden to Bitwarden Authenticator
 This is a project that only for academic purposes.

-NEW
+# NEW

-Now you can select your file! :D
+- Now you can select your file;
+- Basic user interface.

 Example: